 If you have experienced police brutality, you can sue the police for their unlawful behaviour.
-O’Brien Criminal and Civil Solicitors are recognised as leaders in the area of law of false arrest, unlawful imprisonment and malicious prosecution.
+O’Brien Criminal and Civil Solicitors have a reputation as leaders in the area of law of suing the police for false arrest, unlawful imprisonment and malicious prosecution.

 O’Brien Criminal and Civil Solicitors can represent you in an action against:

 - The NSW Police Force or Police agency in another State or Territory;